Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Paris Visitor's Tip: Daylight Savings Time Ends

 Just a reminder: Paris, France, and most other European countries end Daylight Savings Time (DST) on the last Sunday of the month - October 29 this year, so at 3am, clocks move back by one hour.
-On Sunday, you'll notice sunrise and sunset happen an hour earlier than on the day before.
-Maybe most important: you get an extra hour of sleep - or an extra hour to explore Paris!

-Wine Harvest Festival in Montmartre 2023
+Wine Harvest Festival in Montmartre

 Most events are free but some such as the vineyard tours require advance reservations.
 You can find a schedule and list of events at the Festival's website, or stop by Montmartre Tourist Office (21 place du Tertre) for information from the multi-lingual staff.

-In case you're wondering, the harvest of Gamay, Pinot Noir, and 26 other types of grapes comes from a vineyard believed to date from Roman times covering the hillside behind Musée de Montmartre (although current grapevines date from 1933).
-The 1,500 or so bottles of "Clos Montmartre" wine produced each year are auctioned to benefit local charities, but there are several other ways you can taste it: sample it at the Wine Festival or during one of the private "VIP" Montmartre tours that include the vineyard, or buy a small souvenir bottle for around 50 Euros at the Montmartre Tourist Office.
+Although most of the 1,500 or so bottles of "Clos Montmartre" wine produced from the vines' harvest each year are auctioned to benefit local charities, you have a few other options for tasting it: sample it at the Wine Festival or during one of the private "VIP" Montmartre tours that include the vineyard, or buy a small souvenir bottle from the Montmartre Tourist Office for around 50 Euros (yes, that's very pricey for, quite honestly, not great wine - but your money goes to charities).

 Location: Rue des Saules, 18th arrondissement